kylephillips/simple-locator/readme.txt

 = 1.4.1 =
 * Bug fix in single location shortcode
+* Bug fix where multiple instances of the same location being returned on certain hosts (thanks to Christine McDermott for bug tracking help)

 = 1.4.0 =
 * Customizable Map Options - Ability to customize the Google options array added.
 Visit settings > map display.
 To enable custom map options, check the appropriate box and enter a properly formatted Google maps options object.
 Important: If custom map options are enabled, options specified in shortcodes will be overwritten.